vsantos/devtools/README.md

 A script which will:
   1) Given a namespace the script will get a copy for the following CRDs: services, virtualservices and destinationrules
   2) Compress it in a single `tar.gz` backup file

+## Automated k8s user creation

+`scripts/create_kubernetes_user`

+A script which will:
+  1) Create a kubernetes user based on user's input (username & namespace)
+  2) Get token from the user, decode it and set as clipboard to a posterior paste